darktohka/FlashPatch/README.md

 | Safari            | NPAPI (Netscape) | 32.0.0.465 | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_check_mark:       | :heavy_check_mark: | :heavy_multiplication_x: |
 | Internet Explorer | ActiveX (OCX)    | 32.0.0.445 | :heavy_check_mark:       | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_check_mark: | :heavy_check_mark:       |

+✔️ means that the plugin is officially supported.

+✖️ means that the plugin is unavailable on the platform (for example, Safari plugins are unavailable on Windows).

+❌ means that a specific patch does not exist for that plugin on that platform.
+These plugins may still be patched using the `Patch File...` button.

 **A generic patch is also available that is version independent.
 To try this patch, use the `Patch File...` button and manually choose the Flash binary you wish to patch.**

 ## Flash Player